More male nurses and carers, please

 In this light. we reached out to Newcross healthcare assistant, Stephen Campbell from our Perth branch, and nurse Bill Blair from Dundee, about their experience of working in the sector.

 What made you want to work in the care profession?

 Stephen: I started working in this profession as my grandad was diagnosed and later passed with dementia.
 I saw how hard it was for families dealing with this and the staff, too, who do what they can.
 I wanted to give something back.

 Bill: I think really it was something I connected with for a long time in my life.
 I previously worked as an engineering manager but I decided to go in a direction where I could help people in my own unique way.
 The ability to add even to a small degree of quality to a persons life is a great thing and much underplayed in the understanding of nursing care.
 It's not all medication and pain relief and going through the motions.
 It's seeing a wee smile and a twinkle and nothing has to be said.
 No thanks are required.
 It's the giving and taking part to see life going on day to day.I think these are the reasons I went into nursing and all the kinds of care and support I have taken part in over the last twenty years I've never looked back.

 Do you think there should be more men working in care?

 Stephen: Of course yes.
 There is still the stigma that it’s a female profession, but the places I have been placed enjoy males working in this profession.
 A lot of residents and patients do enjoy a male company and sometimes feel safer with a male helping.

 Bill: I think there should be more males in nursing.
 Often a male perspective on a situation can enhance the care and personal care that is being given, especially in the care of other males.
-An insight into a shave or how the local team are playing can bring an ease into conversation and reassurance from male to male.
+An insight into a shave or how the local team is playing can bring ease into conversation and reassurance from male to male.
 Ladies also appreciate being looked after by men.
 Giving a balance to nursing care I think would be a good thing.